Arinsz/cloudutveckling/Readme.md

 ---
 > **Note:** You will need to do the AWS Cognito Setup and Create S3 Bucket Setup before Deployment Guides..
 ## Getting Started
-* For deployment using AWS CodePipeline and Amazon RDS Database, refer to the [AWS CodePipeline Deployment Guide.](https://github.com/Arinsz/cloudutveckling/blob/main/AWS%20CodePipeline%20Deployment.md).
+* For deployment using AWS CodePipeline, refer to the [AWS CodePipeline Deployment Guide.](https://github.com/Arinsz/cloudutveckling/blob/main/AWS%20CodePipeline%20Deployment.md).

 * For deployment using Jenkins, refer to the [Jenkins Pipeline Deployment Guide.](https://github.com/Arinsz/cloudutveckling/blob/main/JENKINS%20DEPLOYMENT.md).